 Ann Margaret Johnston – Treasurer

-Ann-Margaret Johnston has had her CPA firm in Forsyth County for over 23 years.
-She is very involved with animals as she served 9 years as Treasurer for The Humane Society of Northeast GA, current HSUS GA State Council member, Pilot and Paws Rescue, and various other boards in and around the county.
-She and her husband David live on Lake Lanier with their CGC Westie named Olivia.
+Ann-Margaret Johnston has had her CPA firm in Forsyth County for over 28 years and has a dog-friendly work environment.
+She is very involved with animals, as she served 9 years as Treasurer for The Humane Society of Northeast GA, current HSUS GA State Council member, Pups with Purpose with Sheriff Freeman, Pilot & Paws Rescue, currently she serves on the Executive Board for the Humane Society of Forsyth County as Treasurer, and various other boards in and around the county.
+She and her husband David live on Lake Lanier with their CGC Westies Olivia and Savannah.

 Other Board Members